The Terra Foundation Fellowships in American Art

-The Terra Foundation Fellowships in American Art at the Smithsonian American Art Museum (SAAM) seek to foster a cross-cultural dialogue about the history of the art of the United States up to 1980.
-Multiple fellowships are awarded annually to predoctoral, postdoctoral, and senior scholars from abroad who are researching American art or to U.S. scholars with an exceptionally strong international component to their study.
+The Terra Foundation Fellowships in American Art foster international research on American art and visual culture prior to 1980 that relates to the collections of the Smithsonian Institution.
+Fellowships of three to twelve months are available at the predoctoral, postdoctoral, and senior levels to scholars from abroad who are researching American art or to US scholars with an exceptionally strong international component to their study.
 Distinguished recipients at the senior level are eligible for an augmented stipend of $60,000 for a twelve-month appointment.
 Fellowships are residential and support full-time independent and dissertation research.